jameswquinn/PreactHeadMaster/FAQ.md

 }
 ```

-This will help you track when and how your head data is changing.

-### I've migrated from react-helmet, but some features are missing.
-What should I do?

-While PreactHeadMaster aims to cover most use cases of react-helmet, there might be some specific features that are implemented differently or not available.
-Check the API documentation for alternative approaches, or open an issue on the PreactHeadMaster GitHub repository for feature requests.
+## Contributing

+### How can I contribute to PreactHeadMaster?

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for more details on how to submit issues, create pull requests, and more.

+### I've found a bug.
+How do I report it?

+Please open an issue on our GitHub repository.
+Provide as much detail as possible, including a minimal reproducible example if you can.

+### I have a feature request.
+How do I suggest it?

+Feature requests are welcome!
+Please open an issue on our GitHub repository describing the feature you'd like to see, why you need it, and how it should work.

-If you have any more questions or need further clarification, please don't hesitate to ask!
+If you have any more questions or need further clarification, please don't hesitate to ask or open an issue on our GitHub repository!